 Advantages of Monopoly

-- Economies of scale.
-Increased output will lead to a decrease in average costs of production.
+- Economies of scale Increased output will lead to a decrease in average costs of production.
 These can be passed on to consumers in the form of lower prices.
 See: Economies of Scale This is important for industries with high fixed costs, such as tap water and steel production.

-If a monopoly produces at output Q1, average costs (AC 1) are much lower than if a competitive market had firms producing at Q2 (AC 2).
+- If a monopoly produces at output Q1, average costs (AC 1) are much lower than if a competitive market had several firms producing at Q2 (AC 2).
 See also: natural monopolies – where the most efficient number of firms is one.

-- International Competitiveness.
-A domestic firm may have Monopoly power in the domestic country but face effective competition in global markets.
+- International competitiveness.
+A domestic firm may have monopoly power in the domestic country but face effective competition in global markets.
 E.g. British Steel.
 With markets increasingly globalised, it may be necessary for a firm to have a domestic monopoly in order to be competitive internationally